Save $500 - Offer Ends in 7 Days

 -

-Yes - drone permits are available for this workshop and will be arranged in advance for all participants at a small additional cost.
+Yes - drone permits are available for this workshop via the Serb app.
 Please note that flying is only allowed in approved areas, and we’ll guide you through when and where you can safely use it.

 -